Bobbed1999/Bobbed1999.github.io/content/publications/journal-article1/index.md

 summary: This survey provides a comprehensive review of advancements in multimodal perception and its integration with decision-making in robotics from year 2004–2024.

 tags:
-- Source Themes
+- Front.
+Robot.
+AI
-featured: false
+featured: True

 # this is for show preprint button?
 # hugoblox: